 While the Company expects each subscription agreement to reflect the terms and conditions summarized in the preceding paragraph, the Company reserves the right to enter into subscription agreements that contain terms and conditions not found in the subscription agreements entered into with other investors, subject to applicable law.
 For example, we anticipate entering into a subscription agreement with one of our founding investors that would permit such investor to nominate a representative to serve as a director on the Company's Board at any time that a representative of such investor does not already serve on our Board.
-Pursuant to this subscription agreement, the Adviser will be required to cause a representative of the investor does not already serve on our Board, subject to applicable law.
+Pursuant to this subscription agreement, the Adviser will be required to cause a representative of the investor to be nominated for election as a director of the Company at each annual meeting of the Company's shareholders during which a representative of the investor does not already serve on our Board, subject to applicable law.
 Furthermore, for so long as the investor's representative continues to serve as a director of the Company, the Adviser will be required to use its reasonable efforts to cause the investor's representative to be appointed to the Board's IPO committee.
 During any period in which the investor's representative does not serve on the Board, the Company will generally be required to invite a representative of the investor to attend meetings of the Board in a nonvoting observer capacity.
-No investor in the Private Offering will be permitted to make an investment in the Company on economic terms and conditions contained in the subscription agreements entered into with all other investors.
+No investor in the Private Offering will be permitted to make an investment in the Company on economic terms and conditions that are more favorable than the economic terms and conditions contained in the subscription agreements entered into with all other investors.